bhagyeshsagole/Atlas/Atlas/Dev/DEV_MAP.md

 - Where to edit:
   - `Atlas/AtlasApp.swift`: App entry; injects `RoutineStore`, sets SwiftData ModelContainer.
   - `Atlas/ContentView.swift`: NavigationStack routes (Home → routines → create/review → settings fullScreenCover).
+- SwiftData container init + fallback lives in `Atlas/AtlasApp.swift` (`PersistenceController.makeContainer()`), which retries disk, resets store, then falls back to in-memory with DEBUG logs.
 - What to change: Add routes, adjust root environment objects, change preferred color scheme mapping in `resolvedColorScheme`.
 - Example: To add a new route, extend `Route` enum in `ContentView` and add a `.navigationDestination` case.